msva/lua-ncurses/README.md

 # WARNING

-The project has been abandonned, since I have no time to rewrite it to be Lua52-Lua53 compatible, while LuaPosix project does all the same things (and has support for lot more ncurses A{B,P}I.
+The project has been abandoned, since I have no time to rewrite it to be Lua52-Lua53 compatible, while LuaPosix project does all the same things (and has support for lot more ncurses A{B,P}I.